Viet Thanh Nguyen

-Distinguished speakers come to Case Western Reserve University as part of this annual lecture series to engage our community in active discourse on important subjects.
+Distinguished speakers come to Case Western Reserve University as part of this annual lecture to engage our community in active discourse on important subjects.

-Previous speakers for the Distinguished Lecture Series include:
+Previous speakers for this annual lecture include:

 2017: Henry Louis Gates, Jr.